AB782/namaste-react/README.md

 - useState() - Superpowerful React Variables

+- call on top when function starts
+- used to create Local state variables inside functional components
+- never create inside if-Else conditions

+* Always use useState outside the body component

+# UseEffect() ----------------------------------------------------------

-- useEffect() - used when we have to call a function after rendering the file
+- useEffect() - used when we have to call a function after rendering the file syntax -

+useEffect(() =>{
+console.log("useEffect Called)
+},[])

+- uses a dependancy array(optional)

+3 Conditions of useEffect()

+1. if NO dependancy array - useEffect will be called everytime the component renders
+2. if EMPTY dependancy array - useEffect called once at the beginning
+3. if Dependancy array - it will be called everytime the dependancy updates

+# 2 Types of Routing in React Apps -----------------------------------------

+- Client Side Routing : like this site we are developing, there are no network calls, everything we need is already loaded into the site

+- Server Side Routing : when there's a network call, whenever a new page loads, a network call is made and data is fetched from there